 If you receive outpatient care or services at a non-contracted hospital, you’ll need to pay the provider or hospital at the time of service.
 After paying, you may ask the non-contracted hospital if they will submit a claim for you.
 Otherwise, you should complete an International Claim Form and send it to the Blue Cross Blue Shield Global® Core Service Center.
 Your claim will be reimbursed at the out-of-network rate for covered services.
 The provider may balance bill you for all charges above the allowed amount.

 Before your trip, call UMP Customer Service to get information about your international coverage.
-Call the Global Core Service Center, visit Blue Cross Blue Shield Global® Core, or download their app (for free from the iTunes Store or on Google Play) to see if there's a network hospital at your destination.
+Call the Global Core Service Center at 1-800-810-2583, visit Blue Cross Blue Shield Global® Core, or download their app (for free from the Apple Store or on Google Play) to see if there's a network hospital at your destination.
 Be sure to present your UMP member ID card when you get care.